 Aside from Bakker’s The Warrior Prophet, another big disappointment this year was New York 2140, by one of my favorite authors, Kim Stanley Robinson.
 Not a bad book per se, but too much message for us contemporaries, which made for a rather transparent read.

 What’s in store for 2018?
 Ian McDonald’s third and final book in the Luna trilogy, Moon Rising (July) will hopefully be as good as the first book was, and there’s a new KSR scheduled for release in October that will hopefully be a return to form too – as it will focus on China and moon colonization, I think it will be less message oriented and so I have high hopes.
 In August Tor will publish a translation of yet another Cixin Liu novel, Ball Lightning.
 And as I’ve written last year, maybe Patrick Rothfuss might finally finish revising Doors Of Stone?
 I fear even more I might have evolved too much as a reader to still enjoy Kvothe’s story…

 Owning and looking through art books is one thing, reading the texts is something else.
-This year I’ve finally finished Larry Silver’s giant book on Pieter Bruegel, as well as the text by the book from the Kunsthistorisches Museum in Vienna, edited by Wilfried Seipel.
+This year I’ve finally finished Larry Silver’s giant book on Pieter Bruegel, as well as the text from the book from the Kunsthistorisches Museum in Vienna, edited by Wilfried Seipel.
 I have a 2016 biography on Bruegel lined up, written by Leen Huet, and Bruegel In Detail by Manfred Sellink.
-I’m planning to do a Bruegel post on those 3 books when I finish the latter.
+I’m planning to do a Bruegel post on those 4 books when I finish the latter 2.